 Closed low flow drainage system includes lake formation, gravity drains, rising main, underground water tanks and pumping stations.
-The construction of gravity drains from Lake 1D to existing reservoir was in progress and part of the reinstatement work at the existing golf courses was started during the reporting month.
-The construction of the closed low flow drainage for the East Course is in progress.
+The construction of gravity drains from Lake 1D to existing reservoir was completed and reinstatement work was in progress during the reporting month.
+The construction of the closed low flow drainage for the East Course is in progress (all underground tanks and related pumping stations were completed).
+The expected completion date for all lakes was in mid-April 2007.
+However, there will be some rectification work need to be carried out after the rainstorm occurred in 24 April 2007 and shrub planting at Lake 1D.
+It is expected to be completed in the coming reporting month.